 We’ve created a Customer Journey Mapping Worksheet for you and your employees to visually chart the highs and lows of your customer’s journey as a team.

 Employees who actually execute the process are in perfect position to contribute to fixing it, and when they are asked to participate, they buy in.
 When key stakeholders co-create the solution, they become advocates for it, and that accelerates change.
 Get employees involved early in redesigning a process or the customer experience.”

 Use this framework as your guide.
 Draw it large on a whiteboard or print a large-scale copy so you can use Post-it notes as a small team to build the journey map together.
 By visually mapping the big picture together, you are building team alignment and creating clarity around how the every department is involved in making your organization customer-centric.

 Translate the collective alignment and understanding you built as a team into a tangible, visual artifact that equips every level of the organization to hear, learn, deeply understand, and tell the same story.
 When everyone can see the full picture, they can better understand where they’re involved in the organization’s customer-centricity efforts and what actions they need to take to be successful and drive results.

 We’ve pulled together some of examples of customer journey maps from our customers as well as from our own company—see how other organizations are creating the picture of how their customer interacts with their product/service at different points in their journey.

 [ XPLANE's Customer Experience Map is equipped with additional pages that break down the details, roles, and responsibilities in each part of the journey. ]

 [ This confidential client created their ideal customer journey to plan for their future. ]

 Start activating a customer-centered mindset inside your company.

-Download the Customer Journey Mapping Framework to hang up on your wall and populate as a team.
+Download the Customer Journey Mapping Worksheet to hang up on your wall and populate as a team.
 And be sure to shoot us a note if you get stuck!